Dambe: Tournaments

 Traditionally, contests took place between men of butchers’ guilds who would also challenge men from their village audiences.
 Drawn from a specific lower caste of Hausa society who were the only ones who could ritually slaughter animals and handle meat, traveling butchers formed boxing teams from their ranks called "armies".
 Their bouts took place at festivals marking the end of the harvest season, as clans of butchers would travel to slaughter animals for farm communities.
 Harvest also marked a time when rural communities were flush with money, so gambling on feats of strength became closely associated with these celebrations.

 Today, participants are as often urban youths who train in gyms or backyards, competing year-round.
 While no longer the preserve of the Hausa butcher caste, the fraternity aspect remains, as youths who join the professional ranks join a professional community which travels to perform bouts in carnival like appearances, complete with amplified sound systems and elaborate pre-match ritual.
 Side betting for spectators and prize purses for competitors remain an important part of the event.

 During village bouts, contests take place in a cleared area called the battlefield, with spectators forming the boundaries of the ring.
 In modern urban bouts, local competitions take place in temporary rings, often setup outside meatpacking plants as members of traditional butcher castes still predominate.
 In these urban matches, participants wear shorts rather than loincloths.
 Sand filled West African Lutte Traditionnelle arenas, common in large towns, are used for larger bouts, and are often combined with traditional wrestling championships.

 Whether traditional or modern, percussive music and chants precede the bouts.
 The music and chants are associated with both groups and individuals, and serve to call boxers to the ring, taunt opponents, and encourage audience participation.

 In traditional bouts, amulets are often used as forms of supernatural protection.
 Amulets are seen in modern urban bouts, too, but officials generally discourage the use of magical protection on the grounds of fairness.
 It is still common that amulets are placed in the feather filled pillows which fighters place in their wrapped fists, and fighters often scar their striking arm, rubbing salves and resins into the healing wounds which are meant to provide strength or defence.
 Some modern traveling boxing companies engage in ritual smoking of Hemp or Marijuana before bouts.

 Etymology

-The name "Dambe" derives from the Hausa word for "boxe", and appears in languages like Bole as Dembe.
+The name "Dambe" derives from the Hausa word for "boxer" and appears in languages like Bole as Dembe.